Northern Meeting Park

 Scottish country dancing at the Marymas Fair, 2006

-Tha cùisean a’ gluasad — Things move on
+Things move on - Tha cùisean a’ gluasad

-Cruaidh-chas sna 1930an — Hard times in the 1930s
+Hard times in the 1930s - Cruaidh-chas sna 1930an

 The 1930s were not good years for the Northern Meeting Games.
 A mixture of bad weather, the economy, and other problems led to a drop in spectators and financial losses.
 After attempts to save the Games, the Northern Meeting Society decided to cancel the 1939 Games, even before the outbreak of WWII in August that year.